 There’s one we’ve been keeping a mindful eye on.
 Among the best products we’ve seen this year is one called Noom.
 This unique app brings with it human coaching, expert resources and articles, personalized meal plans and more.
 Plus, the program is clinically proven to help you lose weight and keep it off.

-The makers of Noom are so sure about their product they’re offering a 14-day trial, which is a positive sign.
+The makers of Noom are so sure about their product they’re offering a free trial, which is a positive sign.

 The primary ingredients are whey protein isolate, milk protein isolate, and micellar casein.
 However, depending on the flavor, it may contain cocoa powder, dried fruit, and other natural additives.
 Small amounts of sucralose and stevia are also included as a sweetener.